Matthew-Pidlysny/9-The-Final-Chapter/README.md

 These are products which are not full version and also do a number of things, but are mostly research materials that convey the full meaning of their intent.
 GPL rules apply.

+# Historical Memoir

+These are meant to enforce historic recognition.
+We do one for the founder of 9 Software as a maxiumum at the time, but may continue to produce such materials as time proceeds.

 # List of Programs

 # 1:  Advanced Torsion